farisachugthai/viconf/.config/nvim/UltiSnips/README.rst

 .. code-block:: html
    <kbd>M-u</kbd>

-isn't bound to anything in insert mode; however, it is bound to delete a fairly large amount of text in normal mode.
+Isn't bound to anything in insert mode; however, it is bound to delete a fairly large amount of text in normal mode.

 Be careful of that, and possibly disable it by remapping it to **<nop>**.

 Just added the `m` option to a bunch of these to eliminate trailing whitespace.
 Also adding $0 to a couple.
-I've noticed that if you press UltiSnipsNextTrigger on the last one that it deletes the word.
+I've noticed that if you press `UltiSnipsNextTrigger` on the last one that it deletes the word.

 Adding a bare $0 on the last line of the snippet ensures that we can tab all the way over and not delete anything.
 Then the `m` option ensures we don't